 In winter though, ice becomes another danger.
-As amazed as I was by the beauty of Tallinn I was as well by the people who walk, even run when they have to catch a bus, through the streets as if nothing is wrong.
+As amazed as I was by the beauty of Tallinn in winter, I was as well by the people who walk, even run when they have to catch a bus, through the streets as if nothing is wrong.
 Meanwhile I am carefully navigating the ice below and above me.

 Coming from Holland, real cold winters are something from the past.
 I am obviously not used to ice and I sometimes had a hard time walking on the sidewalks that can be very slippery.
 The most tricky is when there is fresh snow and you can’t see the ice underneath.
 But trust me, it is there.

 Watching the sidewalks carefully for slippery parts is important, but it is also a good idea to look up once in a while.
 Icicles hanging from the roofs of buildings occasionally fall down.

 Due to climate change, freezing temperatures are no longer a guarantee in Tallinn in winter.
 It can happen that there is no snow and no ice during your visit.
 When I visited in January temperatures were between -4 and +1 degrees celsius.
 On a windy day it can feel much colder though.

 My biggest advice is to dress warm and bring enough warm clothes.
 At least a good windproof jacket, a woollen hat and warm gloves.

 Keep in mind that days are short in Tallinn during the winter months.
 To make the most out of daylight hours sometimes requires a bit of planning.
 For example, saving museum visits at the end of the day when it already gets dark.